jchip/node-flat-module/README.md

 # Design Overview

 -   No nested `node_modules`.
 Only one `node_modules`.
-    - Each module is installed under a directory that contains all the versions needed.
+    -   Each module is installed under a directory `node_modules/<module_name>/__fv_` that contains all the versions needed.
 Therefore, one instance of each version of any module.
+        -   For example, `lodash` v3 and v4 would be installed as `node_modules/lodash/__fv_/3.10.1/lodash` and `node_modules/lodash/__fv_/4.17.4/lodash`.
 -   Dependencies information is retained and checked at run time.
     -   The file `package.json` will be significant for dependencies version resolution at run time.
     -   When package manager installs a module, it inserts a section `_depResolutions` into `package.json`.
     -   For the application, a file `__dep_resolutions.json` will be saved to its `node_modules` directory.
     -   You can explicitly specify a version in code when calling `require`
         -   ie: `require("foo@3")` or `require("foo@3.5.x/lib/blah")`
     -   In a section `extraDependencies` in package.json, you can use an array of multiple semvers for a dependency.
         -   In case you have a lib that uses xyz but can work with multiple versions of xyz and you want to have tests for each one.
         -   Mainly something for package manager to implement.
         -   The first one in the array would be the default resolution.
 -   Internally aware of linked modules to make `npm link` a more robust approach to module development.
     -   Linked module will have a `node_modules` directory, within which is a `__linked_from.json` with linking and dependencies resolution info.
     -   The application linking a module will have a `__linked_target.json` file with linking info for each linked module.
     -   Dependencies for the linked module will be solely resolved from the application's `node_modules`.
 -   Will fallback to original module system if no dependencies resolution information found.

 ## A sample